Economic League (Netherlands): Ideology & Issues

 The EB was a pragmatic liberal party which sought to replace ideological, partisan politics with pragmatic solutions for the common man.
 It had a liberal agenda, advocating a free market, with strong business and a limited, but efficient government.
 It sought to limit the power of parliament, while strengthening that of the cabinet.

 Leadership & Support

-This table show the EB's results in elections to the House of Representatives and Senate, as well as the party's political leadership: the fractievoorzitter, is the chair of the parliamentary party and the lijsttrekker is the party's top candidate in the general election, these posts are normally taken by the party's leader.
+This table show the EB's results in elections to the House of Representatives and Senate, as well as the party's political leadership: the fractievoorzitter, is the chair of the parliamentary party and the lijsttrekker is the party's top candidate in the general election; these posts are normally taken by the party's leader.

 Electorate

-The party drew most its support from voters who were not aligned with any of the major pillars.
+The party drew most of its support from voters who were not aligned with any of the major pillars.
 It drew most of its support from middle-class neighbourhoods in The Hague, Arnhem and the Gooi region, the region around Hilversum.